-If you live in base housing or plan to move to base housing, work with the housing office for any housing needs related to your situation.
-Some special needs family members will have priority in placement for housing.
-If you need to change your residence, work with your HSWL Regional Practice for tips on house hunting, renting, home-buying strategies, and relocation resources.
+If you live in base housing or plan to move to base housing, work with the base housing office for any housing needs related to your situation.
+Some exceptional family members will have priority in placement for base housing.
+If you need to change your residence, work with your FFSC for tips on house hunting, renting, home-buying strategies, and relocation resources.
 If you are renting a new residence, be sure your lease contains a military clause.

-If you'd like help with this, the PFMs at your local HSWL Regional Practice can help you build or review your spending plan before taking on any major purchases.
-Also, consider attending a home buying or car buying class at your HSWL Regional Practice.
+If you'd like help with this, the financial counselors on your installation can help you build or review your spending plan before taking on any major purchases.
+Also, consider attending a home buying or car buying class at your FFSC.